This page lists all known S-scale clubs, featuring all flavors of "S" (American Flyer, hi-rail, scale, and/or narrow-gauge).

 There are currently no known S-scale clubs in New Hampshire.

-The South Jersey S Gauger's highly detailed, 26'x12', three-level, hi-rail S-scale sectional layout is capable of operating AC, DC, or DCC, and utilizing American Flyer, hi-rail, and scale locomotives and rolling stock.
+The highly detailed, 26'x12', three-level, hi-rail S-scale sectional layout is capable of operating AC, DC, or DCC, and utilizing American Flyer, hi-rail, and scale locomotives and rolling stock.
 It includes three concentric ovals of American Models code 148 nickel silver track, one point to point upper level section, and another point to point section of Showcase Line S-Trax with animated accessories such as a Barrel Loader, Coal Loader, Log Loader, Lumber Unloading Car, Magnetic Crane, Mail Car, Saw Mill, Station/ Baggage Smasher, custom built animated Track Gang, Dump Truck, and Icing Platform.

 There are currently no known S-scale clubs in New Mexico.